Commercial cargo ship reaches International Space Station

-(Reuters) - An unmanned U.S. commercial cargo ship flew to the International Space Station on Sunday, completing the primary goal of its test flight before supply runs begin in December.
+Sept 29 (Reuters) - An unmanned U.S. commercial cargo ship flew itself to the International Space Station on Sunday, completing the primary goal of its debut test flight before supply runs begin in December.

-After a series of successful steering maneuvers, the Orbital Sciences Cygnus freighter parked about 39 feet from the station at 6:50 a.m.
-EDT/1050 GMT as the ships sailed 260 miles above the Southern Ocean south of Africa.
+After a series of successful steering maneuvers, the Orbital Sciences Cygnus freighter parked about 39 feet (12 meters) from the station at 6:50 a.m.
+EDT/1050 GMT as the ships sailed 260 miles (420 km) above the Southern Ocean south of Africa.

-Ten minutes later, Italian astronaut Luca Parmitano and NASA’s Karen Nyberg used the station’s robotic arm to pluck the capsule from orbit and guide it to a berthing slip on the station’s Harmony connecting node.
+Ten minutes later, Italian astronaut Luca Parmitano and NASA’s Karen Nyberg used the station’s robotic arm to pluck the capsule from orbit and prepared to attach it to a berthing slip.

 “That’s a long time coming, looks great,” radioed astronaut Catherine Coleman from NASA’s Mission Control in Houston.